vultr/terraform-vultr-condor/README.md

 ```

 ## Notes
+ * The Admin Kubeconfig is copied to the directory that your Terraform plan was ran from and is stored as `admin.conf`.
+An `admin.conf.bak` file is also created, which contains the control plane private IP and cannot be used remotely.
  * If an Existing Firewall Group ID is not provided via the `firewall_group_id` input, an empty Vultr Firewall Group will be created and exposed via the `condor_firewall_group_id` output.
 You may wish to configure firewall rules in your `main.tf` referencing the `condor_firewall_group_id` output to lock down your cluster as needed.